rghinnaa-edts/KlikIDM_DS/README.md

-# KlikIDM-DS
+# KlikIDM_DS

-KlikIDM-DS is an iOS SDK that contains components and animations that can be used to help developers design user interfaces based on the Klik Indomaret Design System.
+KlikIDM_DS is an iOS SDK that contains components and animations that can be used to help developers design user interfaces based on the Klik Indomaret Design System.

 ## Dependencies
 - Support iOS version from 12.0